Hill City, South Dakota: Economy

 Employment in Hill City is based on the timber, tourism, and telecommunications industries.
 The timber industry is important to Hill City since it is located in the Black Hills National Forest.
-Rushmore Forest Products runs a lumber mill outside of town and is the area's largest employer.
-Tourism is enabled by Hill City's proximity to Mount Rushmore, Crazy Horse Memorial, Custer State Park, and the Sturgis Motorcycle Rally.
+Rushmore Forest Products used to operate a lumber mill outside of town and was the area's largest employer until it closed down in 2021.Tourism is enabled by Hill City's proximity to Mount Rushmore, Crazy Horse Memorial, Custer State Park, and the Sturgis Motorcycle Rally.
+Ranging about 56 miles in between Custer SD to Lead-Deadwood SD, there are hundreds of tourist attractions.
+In Lead SD you have the Terry Peak ski lodge and where the Gold Rush originated.
+These 56 miles are what keeps tourism alive in western South Dakota.
 Several local attractions, restaurants, souvenir shops, and art galleries cater to those visiting the area.
 RMA & Associates, a telecommunications company responsible for telephone surveying, has a call center in Hill City.

 Hill City has increasingly become the arts community of the Black Hills, and is the home to the Warrior's Work gallery, which features both Indian art and art reflecting the West, Black Hills Bronze, and the home gallery of well-known local painter Jon Crane.
 It is also the home of Art of the Hills magazine, which focuses on the art and artists of the region.

 Hill City collects a 2% sales tax on general merchandise, and an additional 1% on lodging, restaurants, alcohol, and ticket sales.

 Hill City does not tax income on business or individuals.

 Education

-Hill City School District 51-2 is made up of elementary, middle, and high schools located in separate buildings on the same campus.
+Hill City School District 51-2, the area school district, is made up of elementary, middle, and high schools located in separate buildings on the same campus.
 A permanent school building was constructed in 1921 and housed all grades until an elementary school building was constructed in 1961 with several modifications in the 1980s.
 The Middle School was built in the 1970s with several additions in the 1990s.
 After the middle school was built the original school building became the high school building.
 In 2001, construction was begun on a new high school which was completed in 2002.
 The previous high school was razed in 2003.
 Hill City District 51-2 schools are predominantly funded through property tax on those living in the school district.
 The district also has adopted an open enrollment policy that makes it easier to transfer between local school districts.